dristic/pubnub-secure-edge/README.md

     python server.py <channel name (usually server)>

-This will start the proxy server locally and redirect all commands to localhost:80
+This will start the secure edge terminator locally and redirect all traffic to `localhost:80`.

 ## Video Details